 Tenants are encouraged to respect their homes and keep them in suitable conditions regardless of the length of their tenancy.
 Some tenants choose to carry out alterations and improvements in their home over and above the repairs needed.
-This policy sets out to create a standardised procedure for dealing with tenant and leaseholder requests for alterations both inside and outside of the home to ensure that all requests are treated fairly and consistently.
+This policy sets out to create a standardised procedure for dealing with tenants and leaseholders requests for alterations and improvements both inside and outside of the home to ensure that all requests are treated fairly and consistently.